Two-way player: Background

-In Major League Baseball (MLB), there are few true two-way players, as position players generally do not pitch, and most pitchers are poor batters.
-In the American League especially, the two-way player has mostly ceased to exist, as the designated hitter (DH) rule allows a team to have a designated batter bat in place of the pitcher.
-Prior to 2021, pitchers in the National League still had to bat for themselves, but they are usually poor batters.
-In 2017, the average batting average for all of MLB was .255.
-The average batting average for pitchers was .124, significantly worse than the league average.
+In Major League Baseball (MLB), there are few true two-way players, as most pitchers are poor batters, and position players generally do not also pitch.
+In the American League especially, the two-way player had mostly ceased to exist, as the designated hitter (DH) rule has allowed a team to have a designated batter bat in place of the pitcher since 1973.
+This rule was what largely made it possible for two-way player Shohei Ohtani to pitch and bat on separate days.
+Until 2022, pitchers in the National League still had to bat for themselves, but they were usually poor batters.
+In 2017, the average batting average for pitchers was .124, significantly worse than the league average of .255.

 Until Shohei Ohtani in 2021, Babe Ruth (in 1918 and 1919) was the last player to pitch 100 innings and have 200 plate appearances as a batter in the same season.
-(Bullet Rogan achieved the same feat in the Negro Leagues, which was not considered a major league at the time.)
+(Bullet Rogan achieved the same feat yearly from 1921 to 1927 seasons in the Negro leagues, which were not considered major leagues at the time.)
 Two-way players are still common in college baseball, with the John Olerud Award being given to the best two-way player of the season.
 However, by the major league level, a player is usually better at either pitching or batting, and rarely is given the chance to do both.

 Effective with the 2020 season, "two-way player" became an official MLB roster classification.
-A player qualifies once he reaches the following statistical milestones in either the current or the immediately previous season:
+A player qualifies once he reaches the following statistical milestones in either the current or either of the two previous seasons: